Healthier Apple Pie

 By the 1890’s when ice cream became more available, the idea of adding it to the pie before eating was created.
 This occurred in New York with a Professor Charles Watson Townsend, who consistently ordered Ice Cream with his Apple Pie at the Cambridge Hotel.
 A fellow diner called it, Pie Al-a-mode.
 It has retained this history ever since.

-It is the fall of the year when the apples are ripe for picking that makes it the perfect time for making apple pie on the farm and has been an American desert staple or over 100 years.
+The fall season is when the apples are most ripe for picking, which makes it the perfect time for making apple pie on the farm.
+Now, Apple Pie has been an American desert staple or over 100 years.

 Healthier Apple Pie by Grandma Ople